mjfrigaard/sharing-your-work/manuscript/05chapter.md

 You can click on the names of each package to learn more about them and load them into the RStudio session.
 One of the great things about R is the many user-created packages that greatly expand the number of functions.
 At the time of this writing, R users have contributed [14638](https://cran.r-project.org/web/packages/) packages available for us to download and use.

-### The `tidyverse` packages
+#### `tidyverse` packages

 R is open-source software, so users can write packages to expand and enhance its functionality.
-The [tidyverse](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html) is a collection of R packages from RStudio for doing data science.
+The [tidyverse](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html) is a collection of R packages lead by RStudio's Chief Scientist, [Hadley Wickham](http://hadley.nz/).
+These package have been developed for doing data science.
 All `tidyverse` packages share a few similar underlying principles that allow them to work well together.

 Unlike base R, the `tidyverse` also a consistent grammar and syntax, which makes it easier to read and write.
 You can learn more about this syntax in the [R for Data Science](https://r4ds.had.co.nz/) text or on the [tidyverse webpage](https://www.tidyverse.org/).